Access Services

 • Work collaboratively with the student and Access Services to provide the approved accommodations, consistent with the accommodations email notification.

-• Contact the Access Services Coordinator if you feel additional accommodations may be needed, if you have questions about how to provide certain accommodations within your course format, or with any concerns you may have related to the process.
+• Contact the Access Advisor if you feel additional accommodations may be needed, if you have questions about how to provide certain accommodations within your course format, or with any concerns you may have related to the process.

 • Know the essential elements of a course or program so that accommodations can be provided consistent with academic standards.